-DR. PETER GICHURU A LIFE OF TRANSFORMATIONAL LEADERSHIP
+DR. PETER GICHURU, A LIFE OF TRANSFORMATIONAL LEADERSHIP

 When Dr. Peter Gichuru was hired as the General Manager at Geminia Life Insurance, he feared he had made a mistake.
-But as a man whose life was defined by transformation, he saw an opportunity to make a billion-shilling transformation.
+But being a man whose life is defined by transformation, he saw an opportunity to make a billion-shilling transformation.
 And he did!

-This is the story of how a mathematics teacher from Kiambu jumped into the insurance world with both feet and rose to become a transformational CEO.
+This is the story of how a mathematics teacher jumped into the insurance world with both feet and rose to become a transformational CEO.